muzakkk/pythonnote/README.md

-"It's a corner full of hardshiop
+"It's a corner full of hardship

 where muzakkk is marching to a dangerous python forest..."